A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: The Sample

 The luminosity function of the quasar overdensity reveals two curious features: the slope of the protocluster LF at the bright end exhibits a sharper decline than the field relation, and there is a turnover in the protocluster LF at log($L$/erg s$^{-1}) = $ 42.4.
-Compared to the similar area coverage of the EIGER project in the J0100+2802 field, we would have expected to find a similar occurrence rate of bright (log($L$/erg s$^{-1}) > $ 43) objects (14 $\pm$ 3 in the field at $5.3<z<6.5$, 2.2 $\pm$ 1 in the quasar overdensity), but this is not reflected either in the field nor the protocluster.
+By scaling the blank field luminosity function in the foreground of the EIGER quasar J0100+2802 to the area covered by our survey, we would have expected to find a handful of bright (log($L$/erg s$^{-1}) > $ 43) objects (14 $\pm$ 3 in the field at $5.3<z<6.5$, 2.2 $\pm$ 1 in the quasar overdensity), but this is not reflected either in the field nor the protocluster.
 A simple Kolmogorov-Smirnov (KS) test between the protocluster \Oiii\, flux distribution and the field (normalized to the comoving volume of the protocluster within $\Delta z = 0.3$) shows a $p$-value of 0.35, so the two distributions are not distinguishable.
-However, we are limited by comparing only two fields that are likely subject to strong field-to-field variance \citep[see, e.g., more results from EIGER;][]{Eilers2024a}, so the lack of bright galaxies is not statistically significant.
+However, we are limited by comparing only two fields that are likely subject to strong field-to-field variance \citep[see, e.g., more results from EIGER;][]{Eilers2024a}.
+The lack of bright galaxies is not statistically significant, as cosmic variance is particularly dominant at the bright end, contributing an additional 78\% to the fractional error on the number counts \citep{Trenti2008a}.

 More interesting than the lack of \Oiii-bright galaxies, however, is the turnover at the faint end.
-We argue that the turnover is physically real: our 5$\sigma$ limiting line luminosity at $z=6.6 $ is $6\times10^{41}$ erg/s, and we are presumably complete above $10^{42}$ erg/s at all redshifts between $5.4<z<6.8$ according to our 1D injection simulations.
-Further, the field shows no such turnover, so we do not believe this is due to completeness.
+Our 5$\sigma$ limiting line luminosity at $z=6.6 $ is $6\times10^{41}$ erg/s, and we are presumably complete above $10^{42}$ erg/s at all redshifts between $5.4<z<6.8$ according to our 1D injection simulations.
+Further, the field is statistically consistent with no turnover, showing agreement with the EIGER field LF within 1$\sigma$ at log(L/erg s$^{-1}$)$<$42.2, so we do not believe this is due to completeness.
+If we normalize the observed protocluster LF to the expected number in the field at log(L/erg $s^{-1}$)=42, we find that the two faintest bins are discrepant with the field at 3$\sigma$ significance.
+Therefore, we explore the possibility that this turnover is due to a physical scenario affecting the observed luminosity distribution rather than a selection effect.